NVIDIA/k8s-device-plugin/README.md

 Instructions for installing `helm` can be found [here](https://helm.sh/docs/intro/install/).

-The `helm` chart for the latest release of the plugin (`v0.7.0-rc.1`) includes the follow customizeable values:
+The `helm` chart for the latest release of the plugin (`v0.7.0-rc.1`) includes a number of customizable values.
+The most commonly overridden ones are:

 ```
   compatWithCPUManager: